 It’s no secret that the eCommerce industry is plagued with returns far and beyond brick-and-mortar retailers.
-But when you add in the difficulty of involving returns to the actual supplier, things can get a lot trickier.
+But things can get trickier when you add in the difficulty of involving returns to the actual supplier.

-In order to properly manage drop shipping, your return policy must be anticipated.
+To properly manage drop shipping, your return policy must be anticipated.
 This is not something you can figure out on the fly because you’ll only frustrate your customers and suppliers.
-Having a plan in place to guide you, your supplier, and your customer through a smooth drop shipping return is essential to running a successful eCommerce website.
-That means understanding what your customers desire, what rules your supplier has in place, and where you and your actions fit in.
+Instead, a plan to guide you, your supplier, and your customer through a smooth drop shipping return are essential to running a successful eCommerce website.
+That means understanding what your customers desire, your supplier’s rules, and where you and your actions fit in.

 Here’s our quick guide to drop shipping returns and best practices.

 Managing Expectations & Limitations